Council tax empty properties

 Empty property premium charge

-If your property has been left unoccupied and unfurnished for two years or more, from 1 April 2019, you will be charged an additional 100 per cent of the full Council Tax charge.
-This means you will pay 200 per cent Council Tax.
+If you own a property which has been empty and substantially unfurnished for five years or more, you will be charged an extra 200% Council Tax on top of the full Council Tax charge (a 300% Council Tax charge).

 |Council Tax charge||£1,000|